ShadiHelf950/AISearchProject/README.md

 this project are Iterative Deepining Search (IDS) , Uniform Cost Search (UCS) , A* (ASTAR) , Iterative Deepining A* (IDASTAR) , Bidirectional A* (BIASTAR).
 Tests files and their results are in the 'Tests' folder.

-UPDATE: Code is tested and working 100% In order to run the program download and open the AISearchProject.exe file and follow these steps :
+UPDATE: Code is tested and working 100% In order to run the program download the AISearchProject.exe file and follow these steps :

 1. Open the AISearchProject executable file.